diskuv/dkml-ghmirror/contributors/doc/AdvancedInstalls/WindowsAdministrator.rst

-After you have installed all the required components of Visual Studio, you can run `setup-machine.ps1 <https://gitlab.com/diskuv/diskuv-ocaml/blob/main/installtime/windows/setup-machine.ps1>`_ with the switch ``-SkipAutoInstallMsBuild`` to verify you have a correct Visual Studio installation:
+After you have installed all the required components of Visual Studio, you can run `setup-machine.ps1 <https://gitlab.com/diskuv/diskuv-ocaml/blob/main/installtime/windows/setup-machine.ps1>`_ with the switch ``-SkipAutoInstallVsBuildTools`` to verify you have a correct Visual Studio installation:

 .. code-block:: ps1con